 Detail of what is planned for small claims reform has been published today in the Prisons and Courts Bill and in the Government’s response to its consultation on reforming the small claims process.
 In summary:

 • There will be a fixed tariff for compensation for general damages, divided into bands, for whiplash injuries lasting up to two years.

 • In cases of contributory negligence, or in exceptional circumstances, the judiciary will be able to decrease or increase (respectively) the tariff awarded, with increases capped at 20 per cent.

 • There will be a ban on making or requesting pre-medical offers for whiplash claims.

 These measures are to be introduced through part five of the Bill.

 The Government has also announced its plans to increase the small claims court limit for all RTA personal injury claims to £5,000.
 The limit for all other types of personal injury claims is to be increased to £2,000.
 These measures will be introduced through secondary legislation, and the Government’s aim is that all the changes are implemented as a package on 1 October 2018.

 Shortly before the Bill was introduced, the Government published its response to its consultation.

 In its public response to the announcements, the Association of Personal Injury Lawyers said that people injured in traffic incidents are to be robbed of fair compensation as a result of the Government’s deluded belief that insurance premiums will fall as a result.
-President Neil Sugarman said “expensive motor repairs and repeated hikes in insurance premium tax are both major factors in the cost of motor premiums, yet the Government is fanatical about supressing the right to claim for legitimate injuries instead.”
+President Neil Sugarman said, “expensive motor repairs and repeated hikes in insurance premium tax are both major factors in the cost of motor premiums, yet the Government is fanatical about suppressing the right to claim for legitimate injuries instead.”